Is-Xu1/waveform_marking_bolton/README.md

 Accepted waveform file formats are .mseed
 <br>
 The script treats each trace in the stream as separate for marking, it takes in a folder of .mseed files and uses the structure of the folder for naming.
 The folder should be structured as data/experiment_name/run_num/.mseed_files_here for the automatic labeling to be accurate.
-The output csv will be named p_picks_foldername.csv where foldername is the name of the folder selected and in the csv there are two columns, one is the marked x position in the original x axis and the other is the label for the exact experiment, run number, and trace number to idenitify which pick corresponds to which trace.
+The output csv will be named p_picks_experiment name_run number_event id.csv where foldername is the name of the folder selected and in the csv there are two columns, one is the marked x position in the original x axis and the other is the label for the exact experiment, run number, and trace number to idenitify which pick corresponds to which trace.
 <br>